jesstucker/marks-layout/README.md

 cd api
 python manage.py runserver
 ```

+## Open in Browser
+Open `development-layout.html` in `marks-layout/index/vanilla-js-responsive-version/`

 ## In Browser
-1. Open `development-layout.html` in `marks-layout/index/vanilla-js-responsive-version/`
-2. Attempt to register
+1. Attempt to register
-3. Attempt to sign in
+2. Attempt to sign in
-4. Attempt to sign out
+3. Attempt to sign out

 ## Notes
 *Nothing has really been done for error handling really*